hbvj99/hbvj99.github.io/_posts/2019/2019-11-04-nettv-box-hack.md

 # NetTv IPTV box easy hack

 This is a simple guide to install stock(ish) android tv firmware to NetTv devices.
 You will be able to use the android platform into your televison after sucessfully flashing the <b>proper</b> firmware.
-NetTv interface is basically a custom or limited software that runs on the top of any Android TV Box.
+NetTv interface is basically a custom or limited software that runs on the top of any Android TV OS skin Box.
 It requires device disassemble to find the correct model number.

 The below procedure can also be applied to fix any bricked device.
 You may require to short NAND pins if your device won't boot.
 Most of the firmwares are available pre-rooted.

-<b>Disclaimer: This is a non-proper guide to install android tv firmware to your NetTv box.
+> <b>Disclaimer: This is a non-proper guide to install android tv firmware to your NetTv box.
 It is soley done for educational purposes.
 I'm not responsible for any physical damage or bricking of your devices that you might encounter.
 Please proceed on your own risk. thank you
 </b>

 # Method 1 : Custom Firmware